couchbase/query/docs/n1ql-select.md

 If the argument to the aggregate function is anything else, then if the result of evaluating the expression is Null or Missing, that row is eliminated.

+ARRAY_AGG(expr) - returns an array of the values in the group.

 COUNT(expr) - always returns 0 or a positive integer